mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{<revenue-graph project="isitketo">}}

 To scale growth, I tried to automate article-writing.
 For all of Is It Keto's life, each article was 100% original and custom-written by me or [writers I hired](/hiring-content-writers/).
 In reviewing my existing articles, I noticed consistent patterns that I could abstract into templates.
-Plugging in the right food name, photos, and nutritional information would allow me to quickly generate new articles.
+Plugging in the right food name, photos, and nutritional information would allow me to generate new pages quickly.

 {{<img src="isitketo-template.png" caption="Creating Is It Keto articles programmatically from templates" maxWidth="800px" alt="Is It Keto article next to source code that generated it">}}

-At first, it seemed like templatizing content would add hundreds of articles per week, but it was a challenge to scale that fast without sacrificing quality.
+At first, it seemed like templatizing content would add hundreds of articles per week, but it proved challenging to scale that fast without sacrificing quality.
 In two months, I only managed to add 118 articles.
-The more templates I added, the faster I could go, but the new articles drew in too few users to make it worthwhile.
+The more templates I added, the faster I could go, but the additional content drew too few users to make it worthwhile.

-The other idea came from my friend [Justin Vincent](http://nugget.one/jv), who was flabbergasted to hear that that my site earned so little from 73k pageviews per month.
+The other idea came from my friend [Justin Vincent](http://nugget.one/jv), who was flabbergasted to hear that my site earned so little from 73k pageviews per month.
 He recommended that I build a paid sister product and use Is It Keto to generate a stream of qualified leads.

 I tested a few landing pages for keto communities and apps, but only 0.1% of visitors [signed up for more information](/retrospectives/2020/07/#validating-keto-product-ideas).
 Around this time, TinyPilot began taking off, so I put Is It Keto on the backburner.